anushkapunekar/chatgptclone-mern-ai/README.md

 //to fetch data we gona use "useQuery"fnc. so inside this function we gonna pass our gqury key and then pass their unique key , so that when we write new chat , we can fetch it whenever we want.

+//whwnever we need to acces the id just pop for ex: const chatId = path.split("/").pop()